Tracers-Probes-Reporters Summaries

 — Technology Description Researchers in Prof. Mikhail Berezin’s laboratory have developed patented, fast-acting, gold nanoparticle-based optical “nanothermometers” that can detect temperature changes at the cellular level by emitting a fluorescent signal.
 These molecules were desig…

-PET/SPECT Agents for Applications in Biomedical Imaging
+Novel PET/SPECT Radiopharmaceutical for Improving Biomedical Imaging

 Piwnica-Worms, David ; Sharma, Vijay ; Sivapackiam, Jothilingam